avohq/rescript-code-style-guide/README.md

 16. Do not overuse reduce.
 Consider other options, like `map` and `flatMap` to achieve the result.
 Prefer reduce over `ref` though.
 17. Open `Belt` globally.
 It saves a lot of typing.
 18. Prefer `Belt.Result` over throwing exceptions.
 This would make the execution flow more homogeneous.
 Exceptions are generally considered to be avoided nowadays.
+19. Don't put more than 3 React components in a single file.
+Use separate files for big components or components that are used in multiple places.